ingdicath/push_swap/README.md

 CODAM project Curriculum 2019, added to common core in March 2021.

-❗ _Important:_ The subject was changed in May 2021.
-This project was based on the previous subject.
+❗ _Important:_ The subject changed in May 2021.
+This project has been done according to the previous subject.

 - **Project type**: Algorithm implementation.
 - **Objective**: Sorting data on a stack with a limited set of instructions, using